microsoft/nodejstools/Nodejs/Docs/User/Npm.md

 ## npm

-Npm is Node's package manager and allows you to install packages for use in your Node apps.
-You can install both packages from the public npm repository, as well as packages you've authored yourself.
+**Npm** is Node's package manager and allows you to install packages for use in your Node apps.
+You can install packages from the public **npm** repository, as well as packages you've authored yourself.

+_Node Tools for Visual Studio_ provides an easy to use interface to **npm** and, over the coming months, will significantly expand **npm** integration within Visual Studio.

 ## Managing installed packages with npm